digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

   :start-after: -- CHOICE_BEGIN
   :end-before: -- CHOICE_END

 The above defines a *choice* called ``UpdateTelephone``.
 Choices are part of a contract template.
 They're permissioned functions that result in an ``Update``.
 Using choices, authority can be passed around, allowing the construction of complex transactions.

-Let's unpack in the above.
+Let's unpack the code snippet above:

 - The first line, ``controller owner can`` says that the following choices are *controlled* by ``owner``, meaning ``owner`` is the only party that is allowed *exercise* them.
 The line starts a new block in which multiple choices can be defined.
 - ``UpdateTelephone`` is the name of a choice.
 It starts a new block in which that choice is defined.